Synagogue of Čekiškė: Structure

 The synagogue's exterior has been mostly preserved.

 The interior is divided by brick walls into the eastern prayer hall and two western rooms, above which the women's section was situated.
 The northwestern room apparently served as a small prayer and study room, since there is a niche with a protruding wooden frame in its eastern wall that looks like a small Torah ark.

 History

 On July 22, 1887, a fire destroyed the majority of the infrastructure of Čekiškė, with only three buildings remaining.
 The majority of the population at the time were Jewish families.
 After the fire, the Synagogue of Čekiškė was rebuilt and remained unchanged to this day, although it is no longer in use.

 After WWII, the synagogue was abandoned for a long time.
 During occupation by Soviet Union the building was converted into a kolkhoz granary.

 In 2010 the building has been listed as regional monument of cultural heritage.

+In 2020, a project to renovate the synagogue was decided by the Jewish community of Kaunas, joined by the Municipality of Kaunas.
+The restoration of the exterior parts of the synagogue was completed during the summer of 2023.